Are you looking to bring a little sunshine indoors?

 This model is ideal for growing herbs in your kitchen without compromising your decor.

 5. Stack-n-Grow Base Unit Garden Starter Kit

 The modular Stack-n-Grow system is a sound choice for going vertical.
 Start with the base and add up to two more units for extensive seed propagation that maintains a small footprint.

-The base measures a compact 31 x 15.5 x 21 inches and can hold up to 110 pounds.
+Made from recycled polypropylene, the base measures a compact 31 by 15.5 by 21 inches and can hold up to 110 pounds.

 Two 36-inch, 6400K, full-spectrum T5 fluorescent bulbs (3,730 lumens) give optimum coverage, and the high-tech reflectors shine directly onto plants for vigorous growth with less glare.

 The unit is easy to assemble without using tools, and you can take it apart to store when it’s not in use.

 - Freestanding modular system of robust, lightweight polypropylene

 - Light adjustable to 20 inches above the bottom tray

 - Two 36-inch T5 fluorescent bulbs with reflectors